twilio/twilio-voice-ios/README.md

 # Twilio Programmable Voice for iOS

 This repository contains releases for the Twilio Programmable Voice for iOS SDK.
-These releases can be installed using Swift Package Manager, CocoaPods or manually, as you prefer.
+These releases can be installed using Swift Package Manager, CocoaPods, Carthage or manually, as you prefer.

 ### Swift Package Manager